maxking/docker-mailman/README.md

 Readme](core/README.md)

-While the above configuration will allow you to run the images and possible view the Web Frontend, it won't be functional until it is fully configured to to send emails.
+While the above configuration will allow you to run the images and possibly view the Web Frontend, it won't be functional until it is fully configured to to send emails.